-ESFA The Education and Skills Funding Agency Funding Body The government departments or agencies that provide funding to the College.
+ESFA The Education and Skills Funding Agency.
+CPCA The Cambridgeshire and Peterborough Combined Authority.
+DfE The Department for Education.
+Funding Bodies The government departments or agencies that provide funding to the College.
+These include the ESFA and CPCA.
 Corporation The Corporation of the College, comprising members appointed under the College's charter and the relevant statutory instruments to be responsible for its affairs Finance and General Purposes Committee The committee of the Corporation charged with monitoring the financial affairs of the College Head of Governance The person appointed by the Corporation to act as independent Head of Governance responsible for advising the Corporation with regard to the operation of its powers; procedural matters; conduct of its business and governance practice.
 Designated Senior post holders The Principal, Vice Principal Corporate Services, Vice Principal Curriculum & Quality.
-Senior Management Team The Principal, designated senior post holders, Assistant Principal Funding, Performance and Projects and the Assistant Principal Student Services.
+Senior Management Team (SMT) The Principal, designated senior post holders, Assistant Principal Funding, Performance and Projects and the Assistant Principal Student Services.
 Vice Principal Corporate Services The senior postholder responsible to the Principal for the College's financial management Manager Any member of the College's staff who has responsibility for managing part of the College's affairs or budget, including (but not limited to) heads of department, heads of faculty and members of the senior management team